Create a virtual network (classic) by using the Azure portal

 - If you do not want to see the VNet as a tile in the Startboard, disable Pin to Startboard.

-Click Create and notice the tile named Creating Virtual network as shown in the figure below.
+Click Create and notice the tile named Creating Virtual network as shown in the following figure.

-Wait for the VNet to be created, and when you see the tile below, click it to add more subnets.
+Wait for the VNet to be created, and when you see the tile, click it to add more subnets.

-You should see the Configuration for your VNet as shown below.
+You should see the Configuration for your VNet as shown.

 Click Subnets > Add, then type a Name and specify an Address range (CIDR block) for your subnet, and then click OK.
-The figure below shows the settings for our current scenario.
+The following figure shows the settings for our current scenario.